 The agency may charge for this service.
-See Section 19.2.7 of the W-2 Manual for more information on charging representatives.
+(See 12.2.7)

 4.4.5 Scanning Consistency within an Agency

 There will always be a level of subjectivity when deciding upon where in ECF to store a document.
 In order to minimize the subjectivity within a W-2 agency, agencies should develop written, internal guidelines on document storage.
 Because the documentation matrix is available in spreadsheet format via a link from the ECF Manual, one option would be to download the spreadsheet and add your agency's internal forms and documents to it as a guide for all agency staff.
 A word of caution, however, if your agency uses the documentation matrix, the matrix may change when a new ECF Handbook version is released.
 Therefore, an agency would have to make sure that it incorporated any new release changes into its agency specific documentation.